Aiswarya-prasad/aiswarya-prasad.github.io/_engagement/igem-india-biosummit.md

     height: 400
 ---

-Moderated the discussion on Health & Medical Data Privacy built around the sustainable development goals Industry, Innovation, and Infra (Goal 9), Good health and Well Being (Goal 3) at the iGEM India BIOSUMMIT 2020
+Moderated a discussion on **Health & Medical Data Privacy**, framed around the UN Sustainable Development Goals: **Industry, Innovation, and Infrastructure (Goal 9)** and **Good Health and Well-Being (Goal 3)**.
+The session was part of the iGEM India BioSummit 2020 and brought together young researchers and practitioners to explore ethical and regulatory perspectives in health data management.